 The earlier you begin your defense against unfounded and false kidnapping charges, the more likely it is that your professional defense team will be able to refute the kidnapping charges with evidence that exonerates you.

-At My Criminal Defense, experienced criminal defense attorneys assemble teams of experienced professional investigators and experts to obtain evidence that will persuade the prosecutor that there is a reasonable doubt about the accused person’s guilt.
+At My Criminal Defense, experienced San Diego kidnapping defense attorneys assemble teams of experienced professional investigators and experts to obtain evidence that will persuade the prosecutor that there is reasonable doubt about the accused person’s guilt.
 A prosecutor has a sworn duty not to file criminal charges if he or she believes that a reasonable doubt exists as to the accused person’s guilt of the charge.
 MyCriminalDefense teams work tirelessly around the clock to obtain evidence of reasonable doubt.
-That is why My Criminal Defense Attorneys are so successful at convincing prosecutors to reject criminal charges against our clients.
+That is why ou Domestic Violence Defense Attorneys are so successful at convincing prosecutors to reject criminal charges against our clients.
 Please do not delay in contacting My Criminal Defense Attorneys today.
 Call us to arrange a free confidential consultation with an experienced veteran criminal defense attorney!